EquipmentMarch 15, 2026By Stat Imaging

 What Should Facilities Require?

-For most skilled nursing facilities and long-term care settings, DR is the preferred standard.
-The lower radiation dose is particularly important for elderly patients who may require frequent imaging.
-The faster workflow means less time positioning and waiting — which matters for patients with limited mobility or cognitive impairment.
+The lower radiation dose is particularly important for elderly patients who may need frequent imaging.
+The faster workflow means less time positioning and waiting.
+That matters for patients with limited mobility or cognitive impairment.

 If your mobile imaging provider still uses CR, ask about their upgrade timeline.
 The industry is moving toward DR as the standard of care.